motiondeveloper/eKeys/README.md

 ## Limitations

-- The expression has only currently been tested with 1-dimensional properties
 - There is no input validation or error checking
 - Strange results are produced when very steep easing curves are used due to the curve sampling method used (dichotomic search)